 What does the prosecutor have to prove to show that I am guilty of embezzlement?

 First, the prosecutor must show that you had a relationship of trust with the victim.
 Usually, this arises out of some relationship, employer-employee being the most common.
 However, it can also arise out of some other business of financial relationship, such as a partnership or other fiduciary obligation.

 Second, the prosecution must show that the victim entrusted you with certain property.
 For example, if you worked for the victim, you were probably entrusted with money, supplies, or other assets or goods, as part of your job.

 Third, the prosecutor must prove that you had the specific intent to deprive the victim of the property.
 Even if you ended up returning the property, the prosecutor will be able to prove this element if (s)he can show that you intended to keep the property (temporarily or permanently) at the time of the taking.

 What can a lawyer do to defend me against charges of embezzlement?

-Robert Ernenwein, a South Bay criminal defense lawyer, will scrutinize all police reports, witness statements and all discovery that the prosecutor has compiled in your case.
+As South Bay criminal defense lawyers, we will scrutinize all police reports, witness statements, and all discovery that the prosecutor has compiled in your case.
 Our team can contact the investigating officer and, if needed, employ the use of our defense investigator to interview witnesses.